Table of Contents

 In a California rideshare accident case, damages can be categorized into economic, non-economic, and punitive damages.

-Hurt in an Uber Crash?
+Hurt in a Rideshare Crash?
 We Can Help.

-Since 1971, the legal professionals of the Kuvara Law Firm have fought for our clients’ right to compensation.
+Since 1971, our San Rafael rideshare accident attorneys have fought for our clients’ right to compensation.
 We offer free initial consultations, where we will explain your options for moving forward with a claim.

 How Long Do I Have to Sue for an Uber Accident?